janiorte/code-challenge-2/README.md

 # code-challenge-2
-Code challenge for a job application
+Another code challenge for a job application

+Given an array of integers you have to make a function that will return true if you can split the array in two different arrays where the sum of their elements are equal